 8:00 - 9:00 Extension of the Book Fair

-The 27th annual Northeastern Minnesota Book Awards (NEMBA) will be presented at an evening public celebration on Thursday, May 21, 2015, at the Kirby Ballroom on the University of Minnesota Duluth campus.
-The 27th annual NEMBA will honor books published in 2014.
-The Northeastern Minnesota Book Awards was created to showcase and honor authors and books that capture the spirit of the Northland and substantially represent northeastern Minnesota.
-The celebration will include Duluth's current poet laureate Jim Johnson as featured speaker and a book fair.
-The program and awards presentation, in the Kirby Ballroom on the UMD campus is free and open to the public, with parking available in several lots and meters on campus.
+The 28th annual Northeastern Minnesota Book Awards (NEMBA) will be presented at a public celebration on Thursday, May 26, 2016, at the Kirby Ballroom on the University of Minnesota Duluth campus.
+The 28th annual NEMBA will honor books published in 2015.
+The awards showcase and honor authors and books that capture the spirit of the Northland and substanitally represent northeastern Minnesota.
+The celebration will include featured speaker Michael Fedo, a book fair, and refreshments.
+The program and awards presentation, in the Kirby Ballroom on the UMD campus, is free and open to the public, with parking available in several lots and meters on campus.

-This year's nominations were accepted in one of six categories (nominations closed on January 16, 2015):
+Nominations were accepted in one of six categories (nominations closed February 1, 2016):

 (2) Fiction: novels, short stories, plays, and other works of narrative fiction.